 TextExpander is another great Mac time saver, the Linux equivalent is AutoKey.
-AutoKey does a good job expanding text and also easy to extend, you can use the shortcuts to trigger python scripts to do even more.
+AutoKey does a good job expanding text and is also easy to extend.
+For example you can use the shortcuts to trigger python scripts to do even more.
 Install:

 apt-get install autokey-gtk

 Graphics and Media

 The latest release of GIMP, v2.10, was a huge leap forward in usability and now a decent replacement for Photoshop, still not quite there, but good enough to avoid the Adobe monthly tax.

 Likewise for a Lightroom replacement, there isn’t one single tool as good, but enough to avoid.
 For photo management and browsing, I use Shotwell which is quick and works well.
 For importing, I use Rapid Photo Downloader, which is a powerful tool for importing.
 For photo editing, Shotwell and GNOME Photos have basic editing; plus a new comer from mobile Polarr app is available on Linux.

 For vector drawing, Inkscape is a good alternate to Sketch, at least for the limited vector work I do.